danknights/mice5035/tutorials/07_univariate_stats/README.md

 hist(alpha$PD_whole_tree[ix])
 ```

-#### Exercise
-- Check the other three Generation groups visually with a histogram, and formally using a Shapiro-Wilk test.
-Note: distributions don't have to be _perfectly_ normal to use parametric tests with normality assumptions like ANOVA or a t-test.
+Note: distributions don't have to be _perfectly_ normal to use parametric tests with normality assumptions like ANOVA or a t-test, especially with large sample sizes.

 Speaking of a t-test, before we move on to analysis of taxa, let us consider a simpler case of testing in alpha diversity where there are just two sample groups.
 For example, we can consider alpha diversity only in the US controls and the 2nd generation immigrants.
 When we have only two groups, and no interaction between two variables, we can perform a simple t-test using the function `t.test`.
 First, we will get the indices of the subset we want.
 Copy these into your source code and run them.
 ```bash